whowechina/aic_pico/README.md

 ### Assembly
 Again I'll let these images do the talk.
 Remember to upload the firmware onto Raspberry Pi Pico before assemble.
+Please note, the latest PCB is compatible with both PN532 and PN5180, and you can solder according to your needs.
+The photos below are based on an earlier version of the PCB and may not correspond exactly, but I believe you will be able to understand.

 #### General Part
 <img src="doc/key_assemble_1a.jpg" width="30%">